mataroa-blog/mataroa/README.md

 uwsgi) and in `.envrc` (for manage.py commands such as migrations and cron management commands).

+Note that the deployment is not configured using nix and thus we install dependencies using `venv`.

 ```sh
 cp uwsgi.example.ini uwsgi.ini  # edit environment variables in uwsgi.ini
 uwsgi uwsgi.ini  # start djago app